nyc-crh/site/content/topics/_index.md

     btn:
       text: View primary sources
       url: /topics/seeking-equity-for-disabled-students
-  - title: How did NYC Segregate its Schools?
+  - title: Boycotting New York's Segregated Schools
-    img: brooklyn-holc-map.jpg
+    img: school-boycott.jpg
-    alt: Map of New York City labeled &quot;House Number and Transit Guide&quot;
+    alt: Flyer for school boycott showing a young Black child looking through a broken window
-    text: Many policies, practices, and ideas are behind school segregation in New York City.
-Explore them here, with a special focus on one school in Brooklyn.
+    text: In 1964, New York’s schools were highly segregated and unequal.
+It was ten years after the *Brown v.
+Board of Education* decision that declared school segregation to be unconstitutional.
+But little had changed in New York City classrooms.
     btn:
       text: View primary sources
-      url: /topics/how-did-nyc-segregate
+      url: /topics/boycotting-ny-schools/
   - title: Who Governs NYC Schools?
     img: who-governs.jpg
     alt: Political cartoon